 Costa Rica Explorations’ three program components, homestays, community service, travel, and reflection, are still the heart of this program itinerary.
 The adventure components, educational tours, service project work, and reflection meetings are catered to this age group.
 Our itineraries allow for a sufficient amount of sleep each night, our service project work time is broken into shorter time periods, students are given a good break within each day to reenergize, and our evening activities end earlier so students can get to sleep at a reasonable hour.

 A unique component of our 5th-grade Spanish dual immersion itinerary is that students are able to attend classes at a local elementary school.
 Costa Rica’s primary school is from kindergarten to 6th grade.
 We partner with the local elementary school in the area and place students within the classroom, so they can experience what it is like to study in a small, rural, public elementary school.
 Many times, they will walk to school with their host brother and sister and may even be in their class!

 Through our reflection meetings, students compare and contrast educational systems gaining a new perspective of the world at such a young age.
 The traveling students will also utilize their English-speaking skills and help out in English classes during the school day.
 Our program managers enjoy working closely with host teachers and parents to pre-plan activities and mini-lessons that the students can bring to share with their local Costa Rican peers.

 Day 1 – Arrival and Orientation

-Your group arrives to the San José International airport to be greeted by two professional, bilingual guides and a private vehicle.
-They will take you to your hotel which is located about 30 minutes from the airport where you will have an Orientation Meeting filled with introduction activities, review of the rules and safety expectations and the program itinerary.
+Your group arrives at the San José International airport to be greeted by two professional, bilingual guides and a private vehicle.
+They will take you to your hotel which is located about 30 minutes from the airport where you will have an Orientation Meeting filled with introduction activities, a review of the rules and safety expectations, and the program itinerary.
 This meeting will be followed by dinner and a night at the hotel.